cmgriffing/lithium/README.md

 ## Contributing

-Lithium is a monorepo managed by [turborepo](https://turborepo.org).
+Giffium is a monorepo managed by [turborepo](https://turborepo.org).
 The project also requires the use of [pnpm](https://pnpm.io) to manage dependencies.

 ### Getting Started